reteno-com/reteno-flutter/MIGRATION.md

 ## iOS migration notes

-If your app previously initialized Reteno from `AppDelegate`, migrate to Dart initialization:
+If your app previously initialized Reteno from `AppDelegate`, move initialization to Flutter:

 1. Remove manual `Reteno.start(...)` from `AppDelegate`.
 2. Keep required Notification Service Extension + App Group setup from native iOS guide.
+3. If you use carousel or GIF push UI, also add `NotificationContentExtension`.
-3. Call `Reteno().initialize(...)` from Flutter startup.
+4. Call `Reteno().initialize(...)` from Flutter startup.
-4. Use `Reteno().requestPushPermission()` to request permission and register for remote notifications.
+5. Use `Reteno().requestPushPermission()` to request permission and register for remote notifications.

-`NotificationServiceExtension` + App Group remain mandatory for full iOS Reteno push behavior.
+`NotificationServiceExtension` + App Group remain mandatory for full iOS Reteno push behavior. `NotificationContentExtension` is additionally required for carousel/GIF push UI.

 ## Verify migration